 This is the Wild Great Wall

 The wall in this area is what they call the wild wall.
-It’s not been remodelled or manufactured to within an inch of it’s life, like they appear to be doing further west in Jinshanling.
-It’s rugged, its tumbledown in places.
+It’s not been remodeled or manufactured to within an inch of its life like they appear to be doing further west in Jinshanling.
+It’s rugged, it’s tumbledown in places.
 It wouldn’t pass a UK Health and Safety examination by any stretch of the imagination.
-There are no handrails, there are no danger signs, there’s no one to stop you going and doing what you want.
+There are no handrails, there are no danger signs, and there’s no one to stop you from going and doing what you want.

 What does it feel like?